scrabbletank/farhome-rules/rulesdoc.md

 Mend a creature's wounds.
 Make a spellcasting roll, healing a wound and adding a wound for every critical rolled.

-Add a wound die for every level cast above 1st.
+Creatures heal an additional wound die for every level cast above 1st.

 #### Holy Weapon
 *1st level*